DecisionsDev/odm-container-samples/cross-component/deployexecute/README.md

 This sample demonstrates how to automate the deployment and execution of a ruleset using the REST API.

 In this sample, you will:
-- deploy ODM either on Kubernetes or in Docker,
+- Deploy ODM either on Kubernetes or in Docker,
-- import a Decision Service in Decision Center (optionally),
+- Import a Decision Service in Decision Center (optionally),
-- deploy a ruleset from Decision Center to Decision Server,
+- Deploy a ruleset from Decision Center to Decision Server,
-- execute this ruleset.
+- Execute this ruleset.

 ## Prerequisites